Athlete carrying a weight at dusk on a coastal hillside

 Most gains come from fixing deficits

-Magnesium, vitamin D, omega-3 index, sleep architecture, blood sugar stability: correcting the basics moves performance more reliably than adding advanced interventions on top of a depleted foundation.
+Magnesium, vitamin D, omega-3 index, sleep architecture, blood sugar stability.
+Correcting the basics moves performance more reliably than adding advanced interventions on top of a depleted foundation.

 How I think about performance & biohacking.